revaturelabs/interviewquestions/Multithreading/Threads.md

 <blockquote>

-Nothing will happen as such if we don’t override the `run() method.
+Nothing will happen as such if we don’t override the `run()` method.
 The compiler will not show any error.
 It will execute the `run()` method of thread class and we will just don’t get any output because the `run()` method is with an empty implementation.

-Example:

 ```java